-- Wherever possible, to talk to parents, unless to do so may place a child at risk of significant - Whether to make a referral to statutory services as the child may be in need or because a child is suffering or is likely to suffer significant harm and if this needs to be undertaken immediately ii.
-Responding to Action following a child protection referral
+- Wherever possible, to talk to parents, unless to do so may place a child at risk of significant. - Whether to make a referral to statutory services as the child may be in need or because a child is suffering or is likely to suffer significant harm and if this needs to be undertaken immediately.

 OR

-- · Not to make a referral at this stage
+- Not to make a referral at this stage.

-- If further monitoring is necessary
+- If further monitoring is necessary.

-- If it would be appropriate to undertake an early help assessment and/or make a referral for other services
+- If it would be appropriate to undertake an early help assessment and/or make a referral for other services.